Hans-Adolf von Moltke

 Hans-Adolf Helmuth Ludwig Erdmann Waldemar von Moltke (29 November 1884 – 22 March 1943) was a German landowner in Silesia who became a diplomat.
-He served as ambassador in Poland during the Weimar Republic.
+He served as ambassador in Poland during the Weimar Republic and the Third Reich.
 After the German invasion of Poland, he became Adolf Hitler's ambassador in Spain during the Second World War.

 Early life and career

 Moltke was born in Oppeln (now Opole), in Upper Silesia, into one of Germany's most famous aristocratic families.
 Moltke's father, Fredrich von Moltke, served as the Prussian minister of the interior.
 Moltke was a devout Lutheran and held the standard nationalist and conservative views that were typical of the German aristocracy in the late 19th century.
 Coming from a family long noted for its service to the Prussia and then Germany, Moltke ascribed to the viewpoint that it was the greatest honour to serve the state and held that view throughout his life.

 Moltke studied law from 1903 to 1907 at Heidelberg University and joined the Corps Saxo-Borussia Heidelberg in 1904, an elite student fraternity that accepted only royalty and nobility.

 After university, he joined the Prussian Army and served it for one year.
 He then joined Foreign Service in 1913.

 Moltke was also a land owner and had the estates of Wernersdorf and of Klein-Bresa in Silesia.

 In joining the Auswärtiges Amt (German Foreign Office), Moltke joined one of the most exclusive and prestigious branches of the German state.
 In the Imperial era, joining the Auswärtiges Amt required a candidate to have a university degree, preferably in jurisprudence; to be fluent in French and one other foreign language; and to have an income of 15,000 marks per year, which ensured that only men from very wealthy families could work as diplomats.
 The average cost of obtaining a university degree in Imperial Germany over the course of four years of study ranged from about 9,000 marks to 25,000 marks, depending on the university, which ensured that only people from very well-off families attended university.

 The Auswärtiges Amt was very much dominated by the aristocracy, who were much favored over commoners.
 Aristocrats made up 1% of the German population but 69% of the German diplomatic corps during the Imperial era.
 Even after the November Revolution of 1918 until 1945, the Auswärtiges Amt remained dominated by an aristocratic "old boy's club" network, which ensured that aristocrats continued to be disproportionately overrepresented in the German diplomatic corps.

 The income requirement prevented Moltke from joining the Auswärtiges Amt earlier, and he could join only in January 1913, after his father agreed to subsidised him to provide the required 15,000 marks per year.